livebook-dev/livebook/README.md

   * LIVEBOOK_APP_SERVICE_URL - sets the application url to manage this Livebook instance within the cloud provider platform.

+  * LIVEBOOK_NAME - sets the node name for running Livebook in a cluster.
+    Note that only this or LIVEBOOK_SNAME can be set.

+  * LIVEBOOK_SNAME - sets the node shortname for running Livebook in a cluster.
+    Note that only this or LIVEBOOK_NAME can be set.

   * LIVEBOOK_COOKIE - sets the cookie for running Livebook in a cluster.
     Defaults to a random string that is generated on boot.